maggesi/hol-light-docker/README.md

-# hol-light-infrastructure
+# hol-light-docker
-Scripts for HOL Light (installation, deployment, checkpointing)
+Scripts for HOL Light (installation, deployment, checkpointing) on Docker.